 The role of Wonka makes terrific use of Wilder's playfulness and manic energy.
 Though the film's candy-colored sets may seem a bit primitive when compared to today's computer-generated special effects, it does indeed stand the test of time.
 Preschoolers will be dazzled by the film's bright color-scheme and broadly-drawn characters but may be frightened by a few scary moments; 5-to 8-year-olds will comprehend the film's message, and respond to the memorable songs and snappy dialogue, but older kids and preteens are this film's ideal audience.

-Families can talk about the different kids' choices as they go along on the tour.
+Families can talk about the different kids' choices as they go along on the tour in Willy Wonka and the Chocolate Factory.
 What would you do if you were one of the kids?
 When has being honest been rewarded for you?

 Compare this version to the more recent Johnny Depp version.
 Which do you prefer, and why?